LaunchCodeEducation/data-analysis/src/appendices/jupyter-notebooks/using-github-notebooks.rst

 .. _usingGitHubNotebooks:

-Instruction for Using Github w/Jupyter Notebooks
+Instruction for Using GitHub w/Jupyter Notebooks
 ================================================

 Welcome to Git!